Air fryer canned biscuits are great if you’re looking for a simple, classic addition to your breakfast, but don’t feel like making any from scratch.

 Recipe Tips

 When the biscuits are fully cooked, remove them from the air fryer.
-You can bake the rest of the biscuits in the air fryer following the times mentioned above.
+You can either air fry the rest of the biscuits if needed or freeze them.

 Storage Tips